 The problem is clear - frontline healthcare workers continue to migrate out of bedside nursing at an alarming rate because of untenable working conditions.
 Driven in large part by working shorthanded, this unsafe work environment has led to tremendous burnout in the profession as many more leave healthcare due to stress.
-Less nurses at the beside and higher nurse to patient ratios always result in worse outcomes for patients.
+Less nurses at the bedside and higher staff to patient ratios always result in worse outcomes for patients.